Store Chat Messages & State Without Managing Infrastructure.Check Out DialogueDB

 List to Key/Value[]

-listToKeyValue Converts a Returns Array<{ key: string; value: string; }>
+listToKeyValue Converts a list of key: value pairs (separated by newlines) to an array of key/value objects.
+Returns Array<{ key: string; value: string; }>

 [{